nuxxafk/nuxxafk.github.io/_posts/2024-01-01-Happy-New-Year.md

 Luckily, I learn.

-This year is for personal and relationship growth.
-Mix in some professional growth in there.
+This year is for personal and relationship growth.<br/> Mix in some professional growth in there. <br/>
 Old habits die hard but they die eventually.

 I said bye to non-essential things, non-essential people. <br/>